iofunne/Ifeanyi-s-Data-Projects/README.md

 ## Introduction and background

-In this case study, I will perform data analysis for Bellabeat, a high-tech manufacturer of health-focused products for women.
-I was tasked to analyze smart device data to gain insight into how consumers use their smart devices and provide insights on how to improve the features offered on their devices.
+In this case study, I will make data driven recommendations for Bellabeat, a high-tech manufacturer of health-focused products for women.
+I analyze smart device data to gain insight into how consumers use their smart devices and provide insights on how to improve the features offered on their product.

 ### Area of focus

-I chose to focus on the Leaf bracelet, which is jewlery that doubles as a wellness tracker that collects information such as: fitness activity, sleep habits, and menstrual cycles.
+I chose to focus on the Leaf bracelet, which is smart jewlery that works as a wellness tracker that collects information such as: fitness activity, sleep habits, and menstrual cycles.

 ## Data integrity